-- 10. Carnegie Scholarships are awarded for the support of full-time or part-time research studies leading to a doctorate at a Scottish university (Aberdeen, Abertay, Dundee, Edinburgh, Edinburgh Napier, Glasgow, Glasgow Caledonian, Heriot-Watt, Highland & Islands, Queen Margaret, Robert Gordon, St Andrews, Stirling, Strathclyde and West of Scotland). - 11.
+- 10. Carnegie Scholarships are awarded for the support of full-time or part-time research studies leading to a doctorate at an eligible Scottish Higher Education Institution (the universities of Aberdeen, Abertay, Dundee, Edinburgh, Edinburgh Napier, Glasgow, Glasgow Caledonian, Heriot-Watt, Highland & Islands, Queen Margaret, Robert Gordon, St Andrews, Stirling, Strathclyde, West of Scotland, the Glasgow School of Art and the Royal Conservatoire of Scotland). - 11.
 To be eligible, part time students should plan to study for no less than 50% of full time.
 The research expenses and stipend payable to the student may be adjusted accordingly.
 Part-time students in full-time, or near full-time employment, are not eligible for a stipend. - 12.
 Scholarships are normally awarded for 36 months (3 years) for full-time study and up to 72 months (6 years) for part-time study.
 The tenure period may be extended to a maximum of 42 months (or 84 months for part-time students), but only when a case for such an extension has been made at the time of nomination and approved by the Trust as part of the award.
-An extended project duration will require confirmation by the University that the tuition fees for the final 6 month period (or 12 months if studying part-time) will be waived (the Trust will pay only the other elements of the scholarship pro-rata). - 13.
+An extended project duration will require confirmation by the eligible institution that the tuition fees for the final 6 month period (or 12 months if studying part-time) will be waived (the Trust will pay only the other elements of the scholarship pro-rata). - 13.
 Scholarships will normally start on 1st October.
 The Trust may agree to a deferred start date only in exceptional circumstances. - 14.
 Scholars are expected to devote their whole time to the purpose for which the Scholarship was awarded. - 15.
 A Scholarship is not tenable in conjunction with a Government-funded Research Studentship, a Research Council award, or any comparable scholarship.